Top 11 things to do in Copenhagen Denmark

 Kastell von Kopenhagen

-This citadel is near the Little Mermaid and as we were deterred by the crowds of people near the mermaid, we decided to visit this old fortress.
-It is one of the best preserved star fortresses in Northern Europe.
-The fortress is constructed in the form of a pentagram and it had bastions at all of its corners.
+This citadel is located near the Little Mermaid, and as we were put off by the large crowds around the statue, we decided to visit this historic fortress instead.
+The Kastellet is one of the best-preserved star fortresses in Northern Europe.
+Built in the shape of a pentagram, the fortress has bastions at each of its corners, providing a distinctive, military-style layout that you can still explore today.

 St. Alban’s Church & Gefion fountain